-Renting commercial space is a big responsibility -- the success or failure of your business may ride on certain terms of the lease.
-Before you approach a landlord, you should understand how commercial leases differ from the more common residential variety, and before you sign anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease and the configuration of the physical space.
+Renting commercial space is a big responsibility—the success or failure of your business could ride on certain terms of the lease.
+Before you approach a landlord, you should understand how commercial leases differ from the more common residential variety.
+Before you sign anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease, and the configuration of the physical space.

 It's crucial to understand from the get-go that, practically and legally speaking, commercial leases and residential leases are quite different.
 Here are the main distinctions between them: